Barbara Kavovit: Personal life

 Kavovit lives on the Upper East Side of Manhattan.
 She was previously married to a man who also worked as a contractor.
-As of 2021, her son, Zachary Kavovit-Murphy, lives with her.

-In 2018, Kavovit signed a petition that opposed a wind farm's electric cable being installed under the beach in Wainscott, New York.
-In March 2021, the states' Public Service Commission approved the project to proceed.
+She has a son.

 Finances

 In 2006, Kavovit and her father took out a loan for $2.6 million to purchase a $7 million mansion in Wainscott.
 Kavovit filed for personal bankruptcy in 2015.
-In 2019, she listed the 6,500 foot Wainscott home for rent on OutEast.com for $130,000 "for the rest of July through Labor Day" to try and offset the remaining $2.5 million she owed to Deutsche Bank.
 As of August 2020 she was in settlement discussions with Deutsche Bank.